 What is the meaning of Lent?

 As Catholics, the spiritual pillars of prayer, fasting and almsgiving guide us in daily reflection on our own lives as we strive to deepen our relationship with God and neighbor—no matter where in the world that neighbor may live.
 Lent is a time of personal and spiritual growth, a time to look outward and inward.
 It is a journey in mercy.

 How to Fast for Lent

 The Catechism invites Catholics ages 18 to 59 to abstain from meat and to fast during Ash Wednesday and Good Friday, as well as abstain from meat on the Fridays during Lent.
 Preparing meatless meals—like the ones we collect from countries around the world—is a great Lenten activity for families, offering an experience of global solidarity.
 In addition to meatless Fridays, Catholics are also invited to offer daily sacrifices.
-By giving up little things—like coffee or candy—we make room for God to act in our lives in new ways, and we have the opportunity to give the money we save to those most in need.
+By giving up little things—like coffee or candy—we make room for God to act in our lives in new ways, and we have the opportunity to meatless meals to those most in need.

 Want more Lenten reflections?